bowman2001/perplexdoc/content/doc/intro/markdown/index.md

 tags: [Linebreak, Image, Editor, Linter]
 ---

-Markdown has become the favored markup language for structuring text files.
-With good cause: The syntax is intuitive and yet quite comprehensive.
+Markdown has become the favored markup language to structure text files.
+With good cause: The syntax is intuitive and there are a lot of possibilities to translate them into a visual layout format.
 {.p-first} <!--more-->

-Markdown consists of plain text marked up with a small set of ASCII signs.
-Its easy to read without special software and we can write Markdown in any text editor.
-Markdown files end with the suffix {$.md}.
+Markdown files consist of plain text marked up with a small set of ASCII signs.
+We can read and work on them with any text editor.
+They end with the suffix {$.md}.

 {{< mnote up=5 >}}
 The suffixes {$.mdown} and {$.markdown} also indicate Markdown, but are rarely used nowadays.